 Our aim is that health care is not a privilege.
 Our actions are focused on patients and their possibilities to access new treatments.

-Consequently, we focus on launching the first generic drug and biosimilar products, develop products enabling treatment adherence and providing innovative therapies through licenses.
+Consequently, we focused on launching the first generic drug and biosimilar products, develop products enabling treatment adherence and providing innovative therapies through licenses.
 Thus, our actions contribute to balancing health care costs.

 A generic drug is interchangeable with the original product because it has the same active ingredient, the same route of administration, the same pharmaceutical form and the same behavior.
 In other words, it is identical to the original drug in terms of safety and efficacy, it behaves in the same manner and has the same indication.
 Like the original product, generic drugs must comply with the same standards of quality and control during production.
 The competent National Health Authority is the body determining the product final approval before authorizing the product sale in the market.